Living Learning Communities (LLCs) at St. Thomas

 - Develop a sense of belonging to the campus community

 - Experience enhanced interaction with faculty and staff

 - Develop an openness to different views

-LLCs located in Dowling, Brady, John Paul II or Ireland Halls will have first-year residents living on a floor or section of a floor together.
+LLCs located in Brady, Cretin, Dowling, Grace, or Ireland Halls will have first-year residents living on a floor or section of a floor together with other students of the same gender.
 LLCs located in Murray Hall will have female and male first-year students living in the hall together.
-Female and male residents will live separately in rooms of two, three or four with a full bathroom in each room.
+Female and male residents will live separately in rooms of four with a full bathroom in each room.

 The following Living Learning Communities are options at St. Thomas (please click on the links for more information).
 We look forward to having you participate in one of our exciting LLCs.
 For more information or questions, please contact the Department of Residence Life.

 Open to students who have applied and been accepted to the honors program.
 Aquinas Scholars Honors Students take several courses together as a cohort.

 Open to all business majors.
 Students will take introductory business courses together while living in a community.

 Open to anyone who is interested in Catholic Studies.
 Students will take a core courses together: theology or philosophy; or both if interested.

 Open to all majors and ideal for communication and journalism (COJO) majors.
 Students will take COJO 111 together in the fall.